• Skip to primary navigation

 • Add Brown Sugar to the beans - a little sweetness can completely change the taste of these beans!

-How to Make Slow Cooker Green Beans Vegetarian
+🫘 How to Make Vegetarian Green Beans

 So if you are dead set on making vegetarian southern green beans, you can try adding a little bit of liquid smoke, a few drops of vegan Worcestershire sauce, or even try vegan bacon.
 (Though I have not tried this, these are just suggestions.)